-Program Source Uses of Funds Expected Amount Available Year 2 ar 2 Expected Narrative Description
+Program Source Uses of Funds Expected Amount Available Year 2 Expected Narrative Description

 of Annual Program Prior Year Total: Amount

 Funds Allocation: Income: Resources: \$ Available

 \$ \$ \$ Remainder

-CDDC .alalia A aluasia, a a al of ConPlan The City of Fours is in its assembly and fits
+of ConPlan

 CDBG public - Admin and The City of Fargo is in its second year of its

 federal Planning 2020-2024 Consolidated Plan.
 Expected

 resources have been allocated for 2021

 Public activities.
 Any additional or unforeseen

 Improvements program income (i.e., repayments from

 loans) will be allocated as needed to meet

 Public Services affordable housing and homelessness goals

 that benefit low to moderate income

-, individuals/households.
+individuals/households.
 Because these

 funding sources are subject to annual

 Congressional appropriations and potential

 changes in funding distribution formulas, the

 expected amount available for the

 remainder of the Con Plan, which includes

 program income estimations, is subject to

-773,298 3,750 0 777,048 2,394,220 change with availability of funding.
+784,694 3,750 6,915 795,359 2,382,824 change with availability of funding.

-Program Source Uses of Funds Expected Amount Available Year 2 ar 2 Expected Narrative Description of Annual Program Prior Year Total: Amount Funds Allocation: Income: Resources: \$ Available \$ \$ \$ Remainder of ConPlan HOME public - Planning, The City of Fargo is in its second year of its federal Admin & Fair 2020-2024 Consolidated Plan.
-Expected Housing resources have been allocated for 2021 activities.
-Any additional or unforeseen Acquisition program income (i.e., repayments from loans) will be allocated as needed to meet Multifamily affordable housing and homelessness goals Rental New that benefit low to moderate income Construction individuals/households.
-Because these funding sources are subject to annual Congressional appropriations and potential changes in funding distribution formulas, the expected amount available for the remainder of the Con Plan, which includes program income estimations, is subject to 468,708 90,692 0 559,400 2,171,060 change with availability of funding.
+Program Source Uses of Funds Expec ted Amoun t Available Ye ar 2 Expected Narrative Description

+of Annual Program Prior Year Total: Amount

+Funds Allocation: Income: Resources: \$ Available

+\$ \$ \$ Remainder

+of ConPlan

+HOME public - Planning, The City of Fargo is in its second year of its

+federal Admin & Fair 2020-2024 Consolidated Plan.
+Expected

+Housing resources have been allocated for 2021

+activities.
+Any additional or unforeseen

+Acquisition program income (i.e., repayments from

+loans) will be allocated as needed to meet

+Multifamily the affordable housing goal that benefits low

+Rental New to moderate income individuals/households.

+Construction Because these funding sources are subject to

+annual Congressional appropriations and

+potential changes in funding distribution

+formulas, the expected amount available for

+the remainder of the Con Plan, which

+includes program income estimations, is

+subject to change with availability of

+468,708 90,692 0 559,400 2,171,060 funding.